 The quoted excerpt from Isaiah 53 above clearly occupies substitutionary language.
-This passage foretold Christ bearing the sins of mankind upon Himself.
+This passage foretold Christ bearing the sins of man upon Himself.
 He was offered up in the same manner as an unblemished lamb for our sins (1 Peter 1:18-19).
-His innocent blood was shed for both the just and the unjust (1 Peter 3:18).
-Our sins are forgiven and removed by His wounds (1 Peter 2:24).
+His innocent blood was shed us (1 Peter 3:18).
+Our sins are forgiven by His wounds (1 Peter 2:24).
+The Apostle Paul in Philippians 2:7-8 alludes to the humility of the suffering servant (Isaiah 53:7).
 The previously referenced passages from the New Testament are based on the vicarious nature of the atonement sacrifices performed under the Mosaic Law:

 "When he finishes atoning for the holy place and the tent of meeting and the altar, he shall offer the live goat.
 Then Aaron shall lay both of his hands on the head of the live goat, and confess over it all the iniquities of the sons of Israel and all their transgressions in regard to all their sins; and he shall lay them on the head of the goat and send it away into the wilderness by the hand of a man who stands in readiness.
 The goat shall bear on itself all their iniquities to a solitary land; and he shall release the goat in the wilderness."
 (Leviticus 16:20-22)